JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 Because I've had my setup installed for more than half a year, we can begin to see changes in the network.
 On June 3, pretty much all latencies dropped by two milliseconds.
+You can see that in the minimum time to Google, below.
 There were also a smaller drops at the beginning of February and at the end of April, more visible in averages than minima.